 The best kept secret of old age: no, not how to avoid wrinkles, they come with the territory.
-But the fact that it is an exciting, liberating place to be.
+But the fact that it can be an exciting, liberating place to be.

 Not for everyone.
 Bad stuff happens and sometimes it overwhelms us.
 We need to hear the voices of those who suffer in old age and address their health and social needs.